Þorrablót and þorramatur – the Icelandic food feast!

 Traditionally, women went to the door the night before and welcomed þorri like a guest.
 However, in Jón Árnason’s folktale collections, the husband was supposed to wake up before everyone and welcome þorri.

 They were supposed to get up without a shirt, no shoes and only one leg of trousers.
 Then they were supposed to go to the door, hop one-legged around the farm and drag the trousers leg behind them.
 Then they were supposed to invite other farmers from the district to a feast.
-This is, however, the only source for this weird custom, so it is unknown whether the storyteller was just fibbing!
+This custom was relayed in Jón Árnason’s Folktale collection and is the only source for this weird custom, so it is unknown whether the storyteller was just fibbing!

 Þorrablót

-Þorrablót are mentioned in the Icelandic Sagas.
+Þorrablót is mentioned in the Icelandic Sagas.
 However, as with so many things that happened a millennia ago, it is unknown how they were celebrated.
-But it is clear from the saga’s that they included a lot of food and wine.
+But it is clear from the sagas that they included a lot of food and wine.

 What delicacies are served at þorrablót?